bardia-p/Elevator-Simulator/README.txt

 The ElevatorController was mocked and labeled as "MockElevatorController".
 This allows the ElevatorController to behave synchronously and avoid blocking the tests.

+Navigate to any of these classes and run them as a JUnit test to confirm that the system is working as expected.

+Expected Output:
 Expected output of the simulator after running the project with the default test file "elevator_input.csv":
 '''
 SCHEDULER STATE: --------- POLL ---------